-The proposals are to increase the number of primary and SEN places in the Meanwood area.
-The demographics of the area were considered when developing the proposal, along with parental preference trends, and projections, and it was concluded that additional capacity is required.
+The demographics of the area were considered when developing the proposal, along with parental preference trends, and projections, and it was concluded that additional mainstream place capacity is required.
+Holbeck and the wider South Leeds area has also been identified by the Local Authority's Complex Needs team as an area with a deficit of provision for children with complex Communication Difficulties, including ASC, compounded by a parallel rise in demand for primary Resourced Provision from families with children who have Education, Health and Care plans.
+The above proposal to create a Resourced Provision will help ensure that there are sufficient places for local children with special educational needs (SEN).
 The types of schools in the area were also considered, to ensure we adhere to our legal duty of ensuring parents are offered choice and diversity.

-We consulted those affected on this proposal from 14 September 2015 to 9 October 2015, including parents and parents of pupils at local primary schools, governors and staff of the school, nearby schools, the diocese, Councillors, MPs and local residents.
-The majority of those who responded supported the expansion of the school and the proposal to establish SEN provision.
+We consulted those affected on this proposal from 11th September to 6th October 2017, including parents and parents of pupils at local primary schools, governors and staff of the school, nearby schools, local residents, the diocese, Councillors, MPs, and parents and residents groups including EPIC (Empowering Parents, Improving Choices) and Beeston Hill Residents and Tenants Association.
+The majority of those who responded supported the expansion of the school and the proposal to establish Resourced Provision for pupils with special educational needs (SEN).

-To ensure maximum engagement with families we asked the school to promote the consultation on the proposals through their usual methods of communication such as the school website and newsletters.
+To ensure maximum engagement with families we asked the school to promote the consultation on the proposals through their usual methods of communication such as the school website and by sending letters home to the parents of children attending at the school and school nursery.
 Documents used during the consultation were available from the school and via links to the council's webpage.
 These documents could be requested in different languages.
-Informal consultation drop in sessions took place which provided an opportunity for stakeholders to meet council officers, ask questions and to tell us what they thought of the plans.
-These sessions were planned at school drop off and pick up times to ensure we were available to speak to people at convenient times and to assist working parents/carers and residents.
+Informal consultation drop in sessions took place at the school which provided an opportunity for stakeholders to meet council officers, ask questions and to tell us what they thought of the plans.
+These sessions were planned at school drop off and pick up times to ensure we maximised the opportunity for people to attend and speak with officers, and in particular, to assist working parents/carers and residents.

 Stakeholders were able to give their views on the proposals by completing a consultation response form available either from the school offices, online or at the drop in sessions where assistance was offered if required.
+Alternatively, stakeholders could access an online SNAP survey, email the Sufficiency and Participation team directly or leave comments on an online school place planning forum.

-The Statutory Notice was published in November 2016.
-Changes to statutory guidance now require the authority to publish a Statutory Notice setting out the proposal in a local newspaper and on a website.
-However, in addition, and in order to ensure a robust process that informs and enables people to respond to the proposals, the school informed its parents about how they could respond during the statutory notice period, displayed copies of the notice in a prominent place within school, and at all entrances to the school and shared information on its own website.
-We also placed copies of the notice on lampposts near to the school to ensure that local residents were aware.
+Changes to statutory guidance now requires the authority to publish a Statutory Notice setting out the proposal in a local newspaper and on a website.
+However, in addition, and in order to ensure a robust process that informs and enables people to respond to the proposals, we will ensure that the school informs its parents about how they can respond, displays copies of the notice in a prominent place within school, and at all entrances to the school.
+We will also place copies of the notice on lampposts near to the school to ensure that local residents are aware.